PlaidCloud/website/content/en/docs/concepts/services-networking/topology-aware-hints.md

 ## Safeguards

-The Kubernetes control plane and the kube-proxy on each node apply some safeguard rules before using Topology Aware Hints.
+The PlaidCloud control plane and the kube-proxy on each node apply some safeguard rules before using Topology Aware Hints.
 If these don't check out, the kube-proxy selects endpoints from anywhere in your cluster, regardless of the zone.